Absence Management Policy – How to Manage Employee Absence and Sickness Effectively

 Keep on top of issues to avoid investigating aged claims.
 It’s vital to make sure that staff understand the impact of BOTH absenteeism AND presenteeism.
 Get the info out fast and regularly to manager too so that it can be acted upon.

-Aim to record numbers of days missed, and numbers of days missed per employee, absences per team/department etc. An effective HR Software system will have a solution to identify patterns of absenteeism such as after public holidays, leave, particular days of the week and perhaps identify patterns or trends helpful to planners and decision makers on how to deal with shortages from the seasonal effects of illness etc.
+Aim to record numbers of days missed, and numbers of days missed per employee, absences per team/department etc. HR absence management is easier with software to manage staff sickness, which gives a solution to identify patterns of absenteeism such as after public holidays, leave, particular days of the week and perhaps identify patterns or trends helpful to planners and decision makers on how to deal with shortages from the seasonal effects of illness etc.

 Accurate absence management policy reporting gives a clear, factual picture of absence in your organisation (don’t leave this to subjectivity) and be useful for making strategic decisions using this data.